 - Spread out the chickpeas on a sheet pan and roast in oven for 15-20 minutes, shaking the pan every 10-15 minutes or so to avoid burning.
 Remove the pan from the oven and drizzle the oil on the chickpeas and sprinkle the spices over them.
 Using your hands mix everything together thoroughly to coat the chickpeas (let them cool a bit if they are too hot to handle)

 - Roast coated chickpeas for another 20-30 minutes, shaking the pan every 10-15 minutes or so.
-Turn off the oven, open the oven door, and let chickpeas cool in the over for about 15 minutes.
+Turn off the oven, open the oven door, and let chickpeas cool in the oven for about 15 minutes.
 Cool and store in a breathable container.

 Although I am not currently taking clients for diet & health coaching, I have been a coach for many years with the online service called coach.me.
 It is a great platform for all kinds of coaching – anything from specific diets, writing a blog, getting up early, or getting rid of that pesky procrastination.
 Explore the site through the link below.
 There are some wonderful coaches and the testimonials will tell you what you need to know.
 You can always contact me to get referrals also.
 Click here to get to my profile and then explore others from there.